elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Configuration

-To configure ecto we need to add a section to our `config/config.exs`.
-Here we'll specify the repository, adapter, database, account information:
+To configure Ecto we need to add a section to our `config/config.exs`.
+Here we'll specify the repository, adapter, database, and account information:

 ```elixir
 config :example_app, ExampleApp.Repo,